RediSearch/RediSearch/docs/Configuring.md

 ## TIMEOUT

 The maximum amount of time **in Milliseconds** that a search query is allowed to run.
-If this time is exceeded, we return the top results accumulated so far.
+If this time is exceeded, we return the top results accumulated so far, or an error depending on the policy set by `ON_TIMEOUT`.

+!!! note
-**NOTE**: This works only in concurrent mode, so enabling `SAFEMODE` disables this option.
+    This works only in concurrent mode, so enabling `SAFEMODE` disables this option.

 ### Default